Jesus' Son (short story collection): Critical assessment

-Jesus' Son has enjoyed fulsome praise since its publication in 1992 and is widely recognized as "beloved" and "iconic", as well as having the effect of making the author "deified."
+Jesus' Son has enjoyed great praise since its publication in 1992 and is widely recognized as "beloved" and "iconic", as well as having the effect of making the author "deified."

 Kirkus Reviews stated that the stories were "Blunt and gritty: Johnson's beautifully damned stories sing with divine poetry, all the while bludgeoning us with existential reality."
 Meanwhile, Publishers Weekly found that "for the most part the stories are neurasthenic, as though Johnson hopes the shock value of characters fatally overdosing in the presence of lovers and friends will substitute for creativity and hard work from him.
 Even the dialogue for the most part lacks Johnson's usual energy."
 Andrew Pulver, writing for The Guardian, similarly found that "It's only real weakness is that some of the characterisation is painfully thin—as if heroin chic was applied to the script as well as the art direction—and the junkies are such blank slates, it's hard to summon much empathy for their plight."

 James McManus, in The New York Times, appreciated Johnson's tackling of the subject matter, stating that his prose, here and in other works, "consistently generates imagery of ferocious intensity, much of it shaded with a menacing, even deranged sense of humor.
 No American novelist since William Burroughs has so flagrantly risked 'insensitivity' in an effort to depict the pathology of addiction."
 Nathan Englander, for NPR, similarly stated: "With dialogue that feels like you're getting it verbatim and stripped-down prose, he writes simple, honest stories that have the bigness of great work."